larkintuckerllc/city-events-map-prototype/README.md

 Added functionality to the map to dynamically add and remove markers based on the search time.

+**Added InfoWindows for Markers**

+Added functionality to the map to display event details on clicks on markers.

 ### Installation

 The final result of this lesson is available in this branch.
 Download and